pablosolanoc/kruger-challenge/README.md

 ### `npm run start`

-Go to localhost:3001, thi is where the react app will be working.
+Go to localhost:3001, this is where the react app will be working at.
 Whilst the json-server will be at localhost:3000

 This is why .env file has been added to this repo.